Tantra Yoga

 Below are three key stages.
 (1) Through kriya, pranayama and hatha yoga we start to heal and connect the physical to the energetic body (this can include trauma release work).
 (2) Through kundalini tantra yoga, the yoga of inner awareness, and the practice of pratyahara we slow everything down, bringing our body, mind and emotions to a place of ease as we progress on our spiritual path.
 (3) Through visualisation in conjunction with meditation and mantra, we have a strong vehicle for bringing about samadhi.

-Stage One (working predominantly with the body and the senses):
+Stage One (working predominantly with the physical body):

 “Thank you so much for teaching this.
 Your style and teaching points are excellent and just what I relate to.”
 David

-Stage Two (working predominantly with the mind and our energy):
+Stage Two (working predominantly with the energetic body):

 “Wow, wow, wow, when I just let you run away with your magic it really connects me fully without the mind interfering.
 It was so powerful this evening.”
 David